Red background with darker patterns on the right

 The decree outlines requirements for the equality plan in terms of key structural elements.
 These elements are consistent with those required of the action plans developed by EDGE Certifying organizations that work to continuously improve their performance against the EDGE Standards, namely:

-- The equality plan shall sit at a strategic level within the organization, similarly to EDGE action plans, which are signed off by executive management.
+• The equality plan shall sit at a strategic level within the organization, similarly to EDGE Action Plans, which are signed off by executive management.

-- Under both the EDGE Certification and Royal Decree requirements, actions shall be supported by adequate and appropriate means and resources, both material and human, necessary for the implementation, monitoring, and evaluation of each of the measures and objectives.
+• Under both the EDGE Certification and Royal Decree requirements, actions shall be supported by adequate and appropriate means and resources, both material and human, necessary for the implementation, monitoring, and evaluation of each of the measures and objectives.

-- Both the equality plan and the EDGE action plan require measurable milestones in the form of outcomes that must be monitored for implementation or achieved within specific timeframes.
+• Both the equality plan and the EDGE Action Plan require measurable milestones in the form of outcomes that must be monitored for implementation or achieved within specific timeframes.
 For each measurable milestone, EDGE Certification clients specify how the action is expected to improve the performance against the EDGE Standards.

 Comfort for EDGE Certified Organizations in Spain

-The underlying principles of accountability and transparency underpin equally the gender equality approach of the Spanish government and EDGE Certification, two strong drivers of real change within organizations on this strategic topic.
-With EDGE Certification, organizations are audited every two years for them to monitor progress against a recognized international standards framework.
+With EDGE Certification, organizations are audited every two years against a recognized international standards framework, supporting continuous monitoring and enabling workplace fairness to be embedded into broader talent management, leadership, and organizational strategy.
 Where actions are likely to take longer than a two-year certification cycle to complete, progress is audited and assessed to keep progress on track, just as the Royal Decree expects the monitoring, evaluation, and periodic review of the equality plan.
 This consistency of gender equality approach, therefore, offers strong comfort to EDGE Certified organizations and their leadership, operating in the Spanish market.